-HLTH 3700 Disease Identification, Prevention, and Control (2 credits)
+HLTH 3710 Disease Prevention and Epidemiology (3 credits)

-Introduction to the identification, prevention, and control of disease and disorders in human populations.
-Focuses on the history and principles of disease occurrence, cells, aging, and immune system function in relation to infectious and chronic disease and disorders.
-Prerequisites: For community health and health education majors/minors: BIOL 1110, HLTH 3150, HLTH 3200, and HLTH 3500, or consent of instructor; For non-majors/minors: Consent of instructor.
+An introduction to disease prevention, pathophysiology, and treatment of the most common communicable and chronic diseases in human populations.
+Focuses on the history and principles of disease occurrence in the context of environment and lifestyle choice.
+Students specifically examine risk factor management and the epidemiological data supporting the influence of physical activity in chronic disease prevention and management.
+Additionally, learners gain an introductory knowledge of epidemiology and biostatistics enabling them to successfully critique the scientific and educational literature.
+Prerequisites: For Community Health and Health Education majors: BIOL 1110, HLTH 3150, HLTH 3200, and HLTH 3500; For non-majors and the Health Promotion and Education minor: Consent of instructor.

-HLTH 3970 Internship (1 credit)
+HLTH 3970 Internship: Practicum in Health (1-3 credits)

-When taken as Practicum in Health the following description applies: Community health majors will gain a thirty-hour experience in a local health facility in preparation for the application of previous course work.
+When taken as Practicum in Health the following description applies: Community health majors will gain a 30-90 hour experience in a local health facility in preparation for the application of previous course work.
 Prerequisites: HLTH 3150 and HLTH 3200.